 Once you have the right setting spend a few minutes just gently letting the putter swing free, getting used to the feel, the ‘tick’ should be at the completion of your backswing.

 Now repeat exercise three with your eyes closed.
-You may notice that when you close your eyes, you are more aware of your body and especially of your balance.
-Practise this several times, it will lock your movements into your memory, and you will be able to repeat this out on the course.
+You may notice that you are more aware of your body when you close your eyes and especially of your balance.
+Practice this several times, it will build muscle memory and lock your movements into your memory, and you will be able to repeat this out on the course.
 Here’s an example of putting practice with your eyes closed from Jamie Glazier:

 Don’t touch the tape